gzunzu/price-calculator/README.md

 - Implement **Pagination in Controller Responses**: Introduce pagination for API responses using a standard Spring library, such as Spring Data
   Pageable.
 This would optimize performance by preventing large data loads and improving client-side data handling.
-- Enhance **Error Handling** with Structured Responses: Implement a robust error-handling mechanism by returning standardized ErrorDTO response bodies.
-This approach would provide users with meaningful error details, such as HTTP status codes, error messages, and troubleshooting hints, improving the overall API usability and debugging experience.
 - Integrate **Authentication and Authorization**: Store user credentials in the database and implement authentication and authorization mechanisms using Spring Security.
 This would ensure secure access to protected resources, enforcing proper credential validation and role-based access control (RBAC) in controllers.